Functional Programming overview

 Why Functional Programming matters for the ExAC

-Functional Programming is the deeper-dive supplement for the programming questions in ExAC Section 1.
-CHOP, Chapter 6.1 is the primary reference for both Section 1 categories on programming, and Functional Programming is one of two supplementary references Examitect's study plan lists alongside it.
-The other supplementary in the same slot is Mastering the Business of Architecture, Volume 2, Section 2.
+Functional Programming is the deepest supplementary source for Section 1 programming questions on Examitect's ExAC study plan.
+The Canadian Handbook of Practice (CHOP), Chapter 6.1, is the primary reference for both Section 1 programming categories (1.1 and 1.2), and the AAA primer is one of two supplementaries listed alongside it.
+The other is Mastering the Business of Architecture, Volume 2, Section 2.

-Where CHOP frames programming inside the broader project-phases workflow, the AAA primer goes harder on the numerical content: net and gross areas, grossing factors, component grossing factors, and a five-question evaluation checklist you can use to judge whether a program is ready for design.
-Section 1 questions on programming often hinge on those exact details, so reading the primer once gives you definitions and ranges that are easy to recall under exam pressure.
+Where CHOP frames programming inside the broader project-phases workflow, this primer goes harder on numerical content: net and gross areas, grossing factors, component grossing factors, and a five-question evaluation checklist you can use to judge whether a program is ready for design.
+Those details appear directly in Section 1 exam questions, so reading the primer once gives you definitions and ranges that are easy to recall under timed conditions.

-The primer also makes the link between programming and sustainable design explicit, which connects Section 1 work to several Section 3 categories.
+The primer also links programming to sustainable design explicitly, which connects Section 1 work to several Section 3 categories.
+Five pages, two high-yield readings.

 Inside Functional Programming, the six sections

-The document is organized into six numbered sections.
-Knowing the shape of it makes the five-page read faster, and it lets you go back to a specific section when an Examitect question explanation cites the primer.
+The document is organized into six sections, which appear as plain headings without numbers in the source; the numbering below is added for quick reference.
+Knowing the shape of it makes the five-page read faster, and lets you return to a specific section when an Examitect question explanation cites the primer.

 SectionWhat it coversWhy it shows up on the ExAC